How to Convert A Portrait Video to Landscape

 If you would like to preserve the quality of your video clip than blurring the background of your vertically oriented video is the best option.

-Open the Filmora video editing software on your Mac or on your PC and set the Project Aspect Ratio to 16:9, then click on the Full Feature mode.
+Open the Filmora9 video editing software on your Mac or on your PC and click on New Project.

 Click on the Import menu and then select the Import Media Files option.
-After you drag and drop the portrait video to the timeline, you'll be able to see black bars on both ends of your video clip.
+After you drag and drop the portrait video to the timeline (choose DON'T MATCH), you'll be able to see black bars on both ends of your video clip.

 Head over to the Filters menu where you select the blur effect you want to use.
-Filters like Blur Bars, Basic Blur, Rings or Diamonds can be used effectively to cover the black bars in your vertically oriented video.
-You can also use the search bar to avoid roaming aimlessly through Filmora's huge collection of filters.
+Filters like Blur Bars, Basic Blur, Rings or Diamonds in the Background Blur can be used effectively to cover the black bars in your vertically oriented video.
+You can also use the search bar to avoid roaming aimlessly through Filmora9's huge collection of filters.

-Click on the Export button, and then select the video file format you want to use.
-Filmora offers support for a large number of different file formats such MP4, AVI, MOV or MKV.
-You can also export your video to YouTube or Facebook directly from Filmora.
+Click on the EXPORT button, and then select the video file format you want to use.
+Filmora9 offers support for a large number of different file formats such MP4, AVI, MOV or MKV.
+You can also export your video to YouTube directly from Filmora9.

 Product-related questions?
 Speak directly to our Support Team >>